Asymptotics of the ground state energy of heavy molecules and related topics. II: Zhislin's theorem for constant magnetic field

-\begin{proof} We can assume that $\E_N<0$ and ground state energy exists.
-Really, it is true for some $N<Z$ and if we prove that $\E_{N+1}<\E_N$ then it would be true for $(N+1)$ as well, so we may go by induction.
+\begin{proof} We can assume that $\E_N<0$ and the ground state energy exists.
+Really, it is true for some $N<Z$ and if we prove that then automatically $\E_{N+1}<\E_N$, then it would be true for $(N+1)$ as well, so we may go by induction.